KiRinHong/miMediation/README.md

 ``` r
 devtools::install_github("KiRinHong/miMediation")
 ```
-The Package source can be downloaded from https://tangzheng1.github.io/tanglab/software, which can be installed with:
+The package source can be downloaded from https://tangzheng1.github.io/tanglab/software, which can be installed with:

 ``` r
 install.packages(miMediation_0.1.tar.gz, repos = NULL, type ="source")